Manna House Staff

 Penny Severn is the Outreach and Development Worker here at Manna House.
 She’s been a part of the Manna House family since 2009 and took up this post in 2012.
 Penny spent time living in Africa teaching AIDS awareness in Malawi before going to theological college to train in church ministry and after that training as a social worker, specialising in homelessness.
 Penny lives in Kendal and is married to Matt and has a cat called Bilbo and a gorgeous daughter Molly.

-Angela Powis is our Benefits and Employment Advisor.
+Angela Powis is our Benefits and Employment Adviser.
 After a varied career including catering, special needs support and child minding, she completed a post grad in advice and guidance and was then based in job centres and outreach centres on various Back to Work contracts supporting clients into work and education.
 At Manna House the main thrust of her job here is to make sure clients are getting the benefits they are entitled to and liaising with DWP and other agencies.

 Lesley Campbell is our Housing Adviser.
 Originally from Middlesborough, Lesley came to Manna House with a first degree in Psychology and Counselling and a Master’s degree in the field of Criminology.
 Lesley has a thorough and kind approach to work and a great ‘Can Do’ attitude.
 Her knowledge of housing law and the resources available is top notch and we’re lucky to have her with us!
 She’s proud to be a single parent and is so proud of her daughter Jade!